zenabu-suboi/masters_project/README.md

   - closeness to the "reference posterior"
   - Compute time.

-The reference posterior is a posterior generated from Rejection ABC with a very small tolerance.
+The reference posterior is a set of parameter combinations generated from Rejection ABC with a very small tolerance.

 ## The methods to be compared are
   * Rejection Approximate Bayesian Computation (RABC)